 It is time for seasonal decor in our homes.
-With the coming of cooler weather, our thoughts turn to finding the best ways to bring fall into our homes.
+With the coming of cooler weather in the next few weeks, our thoughts turn to finding the best ways to bring fall into our homes.
 I’m starting my fall decorating with some cozy fall decor ideas in our living room.

 Do you need ideas for adding fall decor to your living room spaces?
 Then I hope the suggestions I share in our own home will inspire you.